-"He is a sweet-tempered, amiable, charming man.
-He cannot know what Mr. Darcy is."
+'He is a sweet-tempered, amiable, charming man.
+He cannot know what Mr. Darcy is.'

-"Probably not; but Mr. Darcy can please where he chooses.
+'Probably not; but Mr. Darcy can please where he chooses.
 He does not want abilities.
 He can be a conversible companion if he thinks it worth his while.
 Among those who are at all his equals in consequence, he is a very different man from what he is to the less prosperous.
-His pride never deserts him; but with the rich he is liberal-minded, just, sincere, rational, honourable, and, perhaps, agreeable,-allowing something for fortune and figure."
+His pride never deserts him; but with the rich he is liberal-minded, just, sincere, rational, honourable, and perhaps agreeable-allowing something for fortune and figure.'

-The whist party soon afterwards breaking up, the players gathered round the other table, and Mr. Collins took his station between his cousin Elizabeth and Mrs. Philips.
-The usual inquiries as to his success were made by the latter.
-It had not been very great; he had lost every point; but when Mrs. Philips began to express her concern thereupon, he assured her, with much earnest gravity, that it was not of the least importance; that he considered the money as a mere trifle, and begged she would not make herself uneasy.
+The whist party soon afterwards breaking up, the players gathered round the other table and Mr. Collins took his station between his cousin Elizabeth and Mrs. Phillips.
+The usual inquiries as to his success was made by the latter.
+It had not been very great; he had lost every point; but when Mrs. Phillips began to express her concern thereupon, he assured her with much earnest gravity that it was not of the least importance, that he considered the money as a mere trifle, and begged that she would not make herself uneasy.

-"I know very well, madam," said he, "that when persons sit down to a card table they must take their chance of these things,-and happily I am not in such circumstances as to make five shillings any object.
-There are, undoubtedly, many who could not say the same; but, thanks to Lady Catherine de Bourgh, I am removed far beyond the necessity of regarding little matters."
+'I know very well, madam,' said he, 'that when persons sit down to a card-table, they must take their chances of these things, and happily I am not in such circumstances as to make five shillings any object.
+There are undoubtedly many who could not say the same, but thanks to Lady Catherine de Bourgh, I am removed far beyond the necessity of regarding little matters.'

-Mr. Wickham's attention was caught; and after observing Mr. Collins for a few moments, he asked Elizabeth in a low voice whether her relations were very intimately acquainted with the family of De Bourgh.
+Mr. Wickham's attention was caught; and after observing Mr. Collins for a few moments, he asked Elizabeth in a low voice whether her relation was very intimately acquainted with the family of de Bourgh.

-"Lady Catherine de Bourgh," she replied, "has very lately given him a living.
-I hardly know how Mr. Collins was first introduced to her notice, but he certainly has not known her long."
+'Lady Catherine de Bourgh,' she replied, 'has very lately given him a living.
+I hardly know how Mr. Collins was first introduced to her notice, but he certainly has not known her long.'

-"You know of course that Lady Catherine de Bourgh and Lady Anne Darcy were sisters; consequently that she is aunt to the present Mr. Darcy."
+'You know of course that Lady Catherine de Bourgh and Lady Anne Darcy were sisters; consequently that she is aunt to the present Mr. Darcy.'

-"No, indeed, I did not.
+'No, indeed, I did not.
 I knew nothing at all of Lady Catherine's connections.
-I never heard of her existence till the day before yesterday."
+I never heard of her existence till the day before yesterday.'

-"Her daughter, Miss de Bourgh, will have a very large fortune, and it is believed that she and her cousin will unite the two estates."
+'Her daughter, Miss de Bourgh, will have a very large fortune, and it is believed that she and her cousin will unite the two estates.'

 This information made Elizabeth smile, as she thought of poor Miss Bingley.
-Vain indeed must be all her attentions, vain and useless her affection for his sister and her praise of himself, if he were already self-destined to another.
+Vain indeed must be all her attentions, vain and useless her affection for his sister and her praise of himself, if he were already selfdestined for another.

-"Mr. Collins," said she, "speaks highly both of Lady Catherine and her daughter; but, from some particulars that he has related of her Ladyship, I suspect his gratitude misleads him; and that, in spite of her being his patroness, she is an arrogant, conceited woman."
+'Mr. Collins,' said she, 'speaks highly both of Lady Catherine and her daughter; but from some particulars that he has related of her ladyship, I suspect his gratitude misleads him, and that in spite of her being his patroness, she is an arrogant, conceited woman.'

-"I believe her to be both in a great degree," replied Wickham; "I have not seen her for many years; but I very well remember that I never liked her, and that her manners were dictatorial and insolent.
-She has the reputation of being remarkably sensible and clever; but I rather believe she derives part of her abilities from her rank and fortune, part from her authoritative manner, and the rest from the pride of her nephew, who chooses that everyone connected with him should have an understanding of the first class."
+'I believe her to be both in a great degree,' replied Wickham; 'I have not seen her for many years, but I very well remember that I never liked her, and that her manners were dictatorial and insolent.
+She has the reputation of being remarkably sensible and clever; but I rather believe she derives part of her abilities from her rank and fortune, part from her authoritative manner, and the rest from the pride for her nephew, who chooses that everyone connected with him should have an understanding of the first class.'